mbj27/Topology-of-adolescent-mental-health/README.md

 6. AHBA gene expression x Psychopathology connectivity PLS (Gene_annotation.ipynb)
 7. Gene Ontology - g:Profiler documentation

-*To apply analysis for your own data*, download code files, substitute data files for your own data (code contains steps such as alignment and expected data shape) and run analysis in specified order.
+*To apply analysis for your own data*, the code can be adapted for novel appropriately formatted data.
+Key formatting steps, including alignment, expected shape after cleaning etc., are included in scripts.

 *To replicate the reported analysis*, authorised access to ABCD data is required.
-Preprocessing files demonstrate steps necessary to obtain analysis variables from raw data in the 5.1 ABCD release.
+Preprocessing files demonstrate steps to obtain analysis variables from raw data.

 #### To trial functionality of main analytical scripts on simulated data